Abdelrhman-Sayed70/Algorithms/Algorithms Design 🌟/Graph/Topics/E-Edge Classification/README.md

 ```
 **Notes**
 - There are no cross edges in undirected graph.
-- Alwayes number of backword edges equal to number of forward edges.
+- In Undirected graph alwayes number of backword edges equal to number of forward edges.